LovelaceAcademy/PlutusExperience/modules/M06-building-smart-contracts/README.md

 ## Getting Started

-In this module we'll check the Plutus Validator and we'll compile our first smart contract in Haskell.
+In this module we'll check the Plutus Validator and we'll compile and use our first smart contract in Haskell.

 To run this presentation type (you will need [nix](https://nixos.org)):